zkVerify/zkverify-docs/docs/overview/02-getting-started/04-generating-proof.md

 8. Download the relevant SRS file:

-You will need to download an SRS file according to what is specified in your circuit settings file.
-To do this, issue the command:
+You will need to download a Structured Reference String (SRS) file according to what commitment scheme you are using (by default, that's KZG) and the number of `logrows`.
+This information is specified in your circuit settings file.
+To commence the download, issue the command:

 ```bash
 ezkl get-srs -S settings.json